IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/03_Interacting with your blockchain.md

 ### 4. Start and Access the Composer REST Server

 You can also deploy a Hyperledger Composer REST server after you have deployed a business network definition.
+For more getting started information on this see the [Composer REST server documentation](https://hyperledger.github.io/composer/integrating/integrating-index.html)

 The file `kube-configs/composer-rest-server.yaml` is already set up to reflect the business network that you have deployed.